deleeuw/jansweb/content/post/_index.md

 header:
   caption: ""
   image: ""
-title: JansStatistics
+title: Computational Statistics
 view: 1
 ---
-&#9658; **JansStatistics** is the discipline that proposes **techniques**, provides descriptions and implementations of these techniques, and compares and analyzes their properties using real and artificial data.
+&#9658; **Computational Statistics** is the discipline that proposes **techniques**, provides descriptions and implementations of these techniques, and compares and analyzes their properties using real and artificial data.

 &#9658; A **technique** is a map of **carrier space** into **target space**.
 Both spaces are often, but not necessarily, real linear spaces.

-&#9658; JansStatistics is not **data theory**.
+&#9658;  Computational Statistics is not **data theory**.
 Design, collection, coding, and cleaning of data prepare the input of the technique.
 Our job has not started yet.

-&#9658; JansStatistics is not **data analysis**.
+&#9658; Computational Statistics is not **data analysis**.
 Inference, induction, probabilistic reasoning, and causal analysis use the output of the technique.
 Our job is already done.

 &#9658; **Data space** is a finite subset of carrier space.
 It is the set of codings of all possible outcomes of a given experiment or other data collection effort.
 For example: coded versions of all possible results of a multiple choice (attitude/intelligence/personality) test on a number of subjects, outcomes of a clinical trial on a number of subjects, outcomes of a survey of a number of voters, essays in an essay test of a number of students, event histories in a longitudinal study of a number of individuals, heights and weights of a number of soldiers, dissimilarity matrices of a number of colors.